 Releasing Potential has honed its approach to working with young people over many years of experience.
-This is encapsulated in our Challenging Behaviour Management training programme which has now been developed into an NVQ3.
-All staff are required to complete this course, and it's also offered to external candidates.
+This is encapsulated in our Challenging Behaviour Management Training programme which has now been developed into an NVQ3, and an NVQ4 with specialism in Child Sexual Exploitation.
+All staff are required to complete the NVQ3, and both courses are offered to external candidates.

 It is why we have a clear rewards structure; it’s why we meet the students from their taxis in the morning and see them off at the end of the day; it’s why we build-in tea and toast time to the daily routine.
 These are just a few examples.

 We believe firmly in our Challenging Behaviour Management processes, we rely on them and work very hard to be consistent in the way we apply them.
 This is how we implement our strictly hands-off policy.
 We don’t restrain students; we would prefer to have damaged property rather than damaged people/lives, particularly young people.